Care Act advocacy

 What is ‘substantial difficulty’?

-‘Substantial difficulty’ means that, without support, the person will find it very hard to:
+‘Substantial difficulty’ means that, without support, the person will find it very hard to do one or more of these:

 - understand relevant information